filchyboy/filchyboy.github.io/_posts/2025-12-09-todays-plan.md

 # Daily Plan - Tuesday, December 09, 2025

 ## Today's Theme

-I'm splitting my focus today between wrapping up the JSDoc documentation strategy I started and knocking out some critical service provider work that's been waiting.
-The agent registry stuff is starting to block other work, so I need to get those foundations in place.
+I need to finish up the JSDoc strategy work I started, then knock out some critical priority-1 tasks that have been waiting.
+I'm particularly focused on the agent registry work since several tasks there are ready to go, and I want to maintain momentum on that feature set.

 ## The Main Work

-**Finish the JSDoc documentation strategy (Phase 3)** I'm already deep into this one and I've got the context loaded in my head.
-I need to finish establishing the documentation patterns for the frontend codebase so the team (okay, just me, but future me counts) has clear guidelines.
-This has been a good exercise in thinking through what actually matters in our component docs versus what's just noise.
+**Wrap up the JSDoc documentation strategy** - I'm already deep into Phase 3 of the frontend linting work, and I've got the context loaded.
+I should finish establishing the JSDoc conventions and guidelines so I can close out this phase cleanly.
+This has been in progress and leaving it half-done would just mean reloading all that context later.

-**Get the agent registry service provider wired up** This is blocking other agent-version-update-service work, and I can see from the ready list that migrations and models are waiting behind it.
-I'll create the service provider and get the bindings registered properly.
-It's straightforward Laravel work, but it needs to be done before I can move forward with the rest of the registry infrastructure.

-**Run quality gates for the agent registry**
-Since I'm already in agent registry territory, I should verify compliance on what's been built so far.
-Better to catch any Porto or linting issues now before I pile more code on top.
-This is one of those tasks that feels like overhead but always saves me headaches later.
+**Run quality gates on the agent registry** - This is a priority-1 task with only 2 effort points, and it's about verifying compliance before I go deeper into the agent-version-update-service work.
+I need to make sure what's built so far meets my standards before I pile more work on top of it.

+**Create the service provider for agent registry** - Once I've verified the quality gates, I'll set up the service provider and register the bindings.
+This is foundational work that other agent registry tasks will depend on, so getting it done today unlocks future progress.

-**Add those helper methods to the configuration foundation** The `getBoolean` and `getTenantAware` helpers have been sitting in the ready queue, and they're small enough that I can knock them out.
-I know I'll need these for the configuration work coming down the pipeline, and there's something satisfying about clearing these foundational pieces that make everything else easier.
+**Add those helper methods to foundation** - The `getBoolean` and `getTenantAware` helpers are straightforward additions that I know will make configuration work cleaner.
+It's a small effort-2 task that gives me a nice sense of completion while also being legitimately useful.

 ## Housekeeping

-**Tackle that index.ts ESLint nightmare**
-88 errors in one file is ridiculous and it's been staring at me from the quality report.
-I don't need to fix all of them today, but I should at least understand what's happening there and knock out the obvious ones.
-It's probably barrel export issues or type problems that have accumulated.
+**Tackle the top ESLint offenders** - That `index.ts` file with 88 errors is screaming at me.
+I don't need to fix all 279 errors today, but I should at least make a dent in the worst file.
+It'll improve my overall ESLint status and make the codebase feel more maintainable.

-**Check on those failing Jest tests**
-92.4% pass rate sounds okay until I remember that's 94 failing tests.
-I won't fix them all, but I should at least run the suite and see if there are any patterns.
-Sometimes a few fixes cascade and clean up a bunch of related failures.
+**Look at those failing Jest tests** - I've got 3 tests failing out of 4,135, which means my pass rate is 98.3%.
+That's close to green, and tracking down those 3 failures shouldn't take too long.
+I'd rather not let failing tests linger and become "normal."

 ## Parked

-Nothing's technically blocked right now, which is nice.
-I'm consciously setting aside the CDP rollback procedures and the database migrations work - those are both important but they're meatier tasks that deserve focused attention.
-I'd rather do them properly tomorrow than rush them in today alongside everything else I've got planned.
+I'm deliberately not touching the CDP rollback procedures today even though it's priority-1.
+I want to focus on the agent registry momentum, and rollback work requires a different mindset.
+The database migrations and Eloquent models for agent registry are also staying parked - those are effort-3 tasks that I'll tackle once the lighter foundational pieces are in place.